sean-rabbitt/jamf-connect-installer-package/README.md

 # jamf-connect-prestage-package
 A postinstaller script method of installing the latest version of Jamf Connect Login and appropriate matching Verify or Sync

+BETA NOTE: This script is not compatible with the current beta of Jamf Connect 2.0.

 Note: While this installer is designed to facilitate prestage enrollment packages, it can also be used with a standard policy in Jamf Pro to install the latest version of Connect.